Court appears reluctant to order dismissal of Flynn case

 “I don’t see why we don’t observe regular order and allow him to rule,” Henderson said, describing Sullivan as an “old hand.”
 “For all we know, he will say, ‘This amicus brief is over the top.
 The dismissal motion is granted.’”

-Sullivan's attorney, Beth Wilkinson, agreed, saying there was no reason to think at this point that Sullivan would reject the Justice Department's request.
-But she faced multiple questions from the third judge on the panel, Trump appointee Neomi Rao, who asked Wilkinson whether Sullivan was creating a controversy where none existed by discounting the desires of both Flynn and the Justice Department.
+Sullivan’s lawyer, Beth Wilkinson, faced multiple questions from the third judge on the panel, Trump appointee Neomi Rao, who asked whether Sullivan was creating a controversy where none existed by discounting the wishes of both Flynn and the Justice Department to dismiss the case.

-"He is considering the government's motion and receiving briefings from all the parties," she said. "'After hearing all of the arguments, Judge Sullivan will do what he is called upon to do on a daily basis.
-He will decide the motion."
+Wilkinson said Sullivan had not made up his mind and that there was no reason to believe at this point that he would definitely reject the Justice Department’s dismissal motion.
+She said the judge simply wanted input from all sides.

-Trump has relentlessly railed against the special counsel's inquiry and emphatically welcomed the Justice Department's decision to drop the Flynn case.
+“He is considering the government’s motion and receiving briefings from all the parties,” she said.
+“After hearing the arguments, Judge Sullivan will do what he is called on to do on a daily basis.
+He’ll decide the motion.”

 (0) comments